json420/degu/doc/rgi.rst

 attribute, this is called whenever a new connection is received, before any requests are handled for that connection.

-Most server application APIs (like `WSGI`_ and `CGI`_) only offer request-level semantics, but don't offer any connection-level semantics, don't offer a way for applicationa to do anything special when a new connection is first received or a way for applications to easily maintain per-connection state.

-The general connection and request handling mechanisms are best illustrated through an example middleware application:
+The general connection and request handling API is best illustrated through an example middleware application:

 >>> class Middleware:
 ...     def __init__(self, app):